Myst1C13/Baton/README.md

 npm run ui:build
 ```

+## Reproducible benchmark

+`npm run benchmark` runs six deterministic coding-failure fixtures through the
+same distiller used by Baton.
+It verifies schema validity and retention of the
+goal, acceptance criteria, changed files, command exit codes, latest failure,
+and verification command.
+One case deliberately takes the compression backend
+offline to exercise the deterministic fallback.
+The command writes both JSON
+and Markdown reports to `benchmarks/results/`.

+The report compares serialized evidence with the handoff payload using Baton's
+documented four-characters-per-token estimate.
+It intentionally does **not**
+claim model quality, provider cost, or end-to-end coding success.

 Redis is optional — set `REDIS_URL` for durable, refresh-surviving timelines;
 without it, an in-memory store with the same interface is used.